Cerosh/bstackdemo.github.io/README.md

 **Functionality**: Place an order for iPhone 12 Pro in the bstackdemo

-**Steps**
-1. Navigate to the website, click on an item's "Add to cart" button, and click on the "Checkout" button.
-2. Click on the username input field and select the option from the dropdown list.
-Click on the password input field and then select the option from the dropdown list.
-3. Click on the "Log In" button, fill in the personal information, and click the "Submit" button.
-4. Finally, the script asserts that the message for the order placed is visible.

 **Limitations**
 Even though the script uses various Playwright APIs to interact with the webpage, there are some areas for improvement.
 1. The test data is not dynamic; therefore, any changes would necessitate script modification, diminishing the flexibility of the test scripts because the data is linked to a specific scenario.
 Furthermore, confidential details such as usernames and passwords might be exposed within the source code.